sockify/sockify/README.md

 We have configured [GitHub autodeploys](https://docs.railway.app/guides/github-autodeploys) within Railway.
 So, we do not need to worry about manually redeploying changes.

+**Note:** changes involving database schema changes/migrations, will need to be _manually_ applied to all relevant Railway databases. (see the `Running database migrations` section)

 _For the most part, redeployments should only take a few minutes._

 ##### Deploy branch structure <!-- omit in toc -->